Which implant and which operation?

 Subglandular:

 The implant is put beneath the breast gland in front of the muscle.
-It has the advantage in that the lower breast can be reshaped with some spreading of the tissue to widen the base or lift the nipple a little.
-The recovery is quicker than if the implant is placed under the muscle.
+This has an advantage in that the lower breast can be reshaped with some spreading of the tissue, to widen the base or lift the nipple a little.
+This technique also yields a faster recovery time than if the implant is placed underneath the muscle.

 Subfascial: